 A recipient or subscriber who has not received their newspaper may report their mail delivery issue to Canada Post by phone or online:

 a - Phone:

 Monday to Friday, 7 AM – 11 PM ET

 Saturday and Sunday, 9 AM – 9 PM ET

 Fill in the “Personal service ticket” form on the Canada Post website -- click here, then scroll down.

 What is the Commercial Service Network?

-The Commercial Service Network is a help centre within Canada Post that is specially equipped to investigate problems encountered by commercial customers.
+The Commercial Service Network is a customer service help centre within Canada Post specially equipped to investigate problems encountered by commercial customers.
 Commercial services include Publications Mail and Unaddressed Admail--the two services used by community newspapers.

-- When and where the mailing was deposited
+- Date and the post office where the mailing was deposited

 - Recipient’s mailing address